edgio-docs/edgio-docs/guides/environments.md

 deploy your site, there won't be any environment variables defined, so you need to include defaults in `xdn.config.js` as shown in the example above.

+### Built-in Environment Variables

+XDN automatically injects the following environment variables:

+- `NODE_ENV`: Set to `production` by default but you can override it through the console
+- `XDN_ENVIRONMENT_NAME`: The name of the environment (e.g. `default`, `production` and so on).
+This cannot be overriden by you.

 ### Accessing Environment Variables at Build Time

 As of XDN CLI version 2.19.0, when you deploy to an environment using a deploy token, for example by running `xdn deploy my-team --environment=production --token=(my token)` option, all environment variables are pulled down from the XDN Developer Console and applied to `process.env` so they can be accessed at build time.
 This allows you to store all of your build and runtime secrets in a single place, the XDN Developer Consoler, rather than storing some in your CI system's secret manager.